Trucking

 In the face of labor shortages and fierce competition for recruits, the wages and benefits of truck drivers have been on the rise in recent years.
 However, when you look at the larger time frame, these increases have fallen far short of historic trends in driver compensation.

-But, when you factor in inflation, the wage of truck drivers today has trended as much as 50% lower than wages in 1980.
-Furthermore, when you translate the industry standard of pay-per-mile into hours spent on the job, including time away from home and the practice of drivers sleeping in their trucks, company truck drivers earn as little as $8.33 per hour during a standard seven-day work week.
+When you factor in inflation, the wage of truck drivers today has trended as much as 50% lower than wages in 1980.
+Furthermore, when you translate the industry standard of pay-per-mile into hours spent on the job, including time away from home and the practice of drivers sleeping in their trucks, company truck drivers earn about $25.00 per hour during a standard seven-day work week.

 High Company Turnover